Disclosure: Tech Daily is reader-supported. If you make a purchase through our links, we may earn a commission (at no cost to you). Learn more.

 If you’re interested in keeping things as simple as possible, we suggest using the same provider to both buy your domain and hosting.

-With both in one place, they are easier to manage, easier to connect together, the billing is in one place.
+With both in one place, they are easier to manage, easier to connect together and the billing is in one place.

 For advanced users, they’ll probably have a different set up and want to use different companies, however as a beginner using the same company for both is completely fine.